h20180128/G547/Assignment 2/Readme.md

 >Check the partition info using sudo fdisk -l /dev/dor

->we have created 2 logical partions
+>2 logical partions are created

 >to check mbr details using sudo hd -n 512 /dev/dor